sepatusendal/brio-remote/README.md

-# Brio Remote — Milestone 3: Screen Share & Remote Control
+# Brio Remote — BOENGKOES BOSHH!!

 **Made by Wira Mode Pohon**

-An AnyDesk-style remote access tool: a Go agent runs on the target machine, a Node/Express + WebSocket server relays sessions, and a React dashboard lets a viewer watch and control a connected device.
+tools kereen pokoknya : pake Go agent runs on the target machine, a Node/Express + WebSocket server relays sessions, and a React dashboard lets a viewer watch and control a connected device.